 The next time your kids are pretending, listen to their conversation.
 Do you recognize some of the phrases they use?
 Maybe something you say to them over and over (“The toilet is NOT a Barbie pool!”).
 Kids who pretend practice a lot of language skills, including their ability to communicate their needs and desires.
 They’re also showing us a reflection of how they understand the language their parents use, which can be good or bad depending on the situation!

-Antsy Pants has created new Build and Play kits that are designed to let kids’ imaginations run wild and encourage families to build, learn, create and play together.
-Antsy Pants kits not only inspire creativity, they also encourage active play through building.
-With a wide variety of kits and covers to choose from, each kit comes with easy to assemble, color coded Snap and Click poles and connectors that allow parents and kids to build their kits easily.
+Antsy Pants has created new Build and Play kits that are designed to let kids’ imaginations run wild and encourage families to build, learn, create, and play together.
+Antsy Pants kits not only inspire creativity but also encourage active play through building.
+With a wide variety of kits and covers to choose from, each kit comes with easy-to-assemble, color-coded Snap and Click poles and connectors that allow parents and kids to build their kits easily.

-Not only do they create wonderfully imaginative, easy to use kits, Antsy Pants believes that every child should have the chance to engage in creative, active play, so they have partnered with a national non-profit organization called KaBOOM! to build playgrounds for kids living in poverty across America.
+Not only do they create wonderfully imaginative, easy-to-use kits, but Antsy Pants believes that every child should have the chance to engage in creative, active play, so they have partnered with a national non-profit organization called KaBOOM! to build playgrounds for kids living in poverty across America.

 My kids and I love Antsy Pants kits!
 Recently, my kids have been playing non-stop with the Market Stand and Shopping Cart kits.
 I love to watch them take turns being the grocer and the shopper!
 They love to exchange pretend money (“That’ll be forty-one hundred dollars please!”) and describe the pretend produce they’re “buying.”